gap-system/gap/DEVELOPING.md

    backporting PR, which may contain the content of multiple PRs being backported).
-3. After a PR has been backported this way, the `backport-to-4.X` label is replaced by a `backport-to-4.X-DONE` label, to avoid it from being processed again (this is also important for our scripts which generate the changelog updates for releases)
+3. After a PR has been backported this way, the `backport-to-4.X` label is replaced by a `backport-to-4.X-DONE` label, to avoid processing it again (this is also important for our scripts which generate the changelog updates for releases).

 ### Making changes to the release branch directly